 The Battle of Buffington Island, fought on July 19, 1863, was the largest Civil War battle fought north of the Ohio River.
 The battle had more men engaged (approximately 4,800 men) and more combined casualties (146 men killed and wounded) than any other armed contest from the Civil War in the Eastern Midwest States.
-It was the pinnacle of General John Hunt Morgan’s Great Raid, or Indiana-Ohio Raid, a three-week special operations mission that occupied nearly 130,000 Union soldiers and sailors.
+It was the pinnacle of General John Hunt Morgan’s Great Raid, or Indiana-Ohio Raid, a three-week effort that occupied nearly 130,000 Union soldiers and sailors.
 The Union victory at Buffington Island essentially destroyed the effectiveness of Morgan’s once-feared Confederate cavalry force.
 The Civil War Sites Advisory Commission of the National Park System has listed Buffington Island as one of the 384 battlefields that should be preserved from among the 10,500 Civil War armed conflict sites (see Civil War Sites Advisory Commission

 Why is the Buffington Island battlefield important for the economy of Meigs County and Ohio?
 Heritage tourism is clean development that does not require huge infrastructure costs to the local citizens.
 Heritage tourists typically stay longer at a destination, spending more money at local businesses, including on meals and lodging.
 This increases state and local tax revenue.
 Battlefield parks also are known to boost property values.
-A 2013 economic impact study of battlefield parks confirms these benefits.
+A 2013 American Battlefield Trust economic impact study of battlefield parks confirms these benefits.
 Buffington Island is the largest Civil War battle ever fought in the Eastern Midwest states, which makes it a draw for history-goers from that region.
 It is also the largest Civil War battlefield in the Upper Ohio Valley, which will lure history-minded tourists from western Pennsylvania and West Virginia.
 In addition, with Buffington Island Battlefield being a major site along the John Hunt Morgan Heritage Trail, the battlefield offers a greater national appeal.

-More information will be forthcoming on preserving the battefield.
+More information will be forthcoming on preserving the battlefield.
 It is an important site locally for Meigs County, for the state of Ohio, and for the nation.
 Participating, attending, or volunteering with the Buffington Island Battlefield Preservation Foundation helps with educating the public and bringing awareness to the rich history and the need to protect the battlefield.